Dev-X25874/Gati/src/rtl/config_blk_final/README.md

 It then transmits the 32 bit addresses in chunks of 8 bits along with a read request signal to the DRAM Memory.

 ### Instruction Queue Controller:
-The INstruction Queue Controller receives the instructions from the DRAM and writes it into the instruction queue.
+The Instruction Queue Controller receives the instructions from the DRAM and writes it into the instruction queue.

 ### Instruction Queue
 The Instruction Queue contains an instantiated submodule sync_fifo_config.
 It stores all instructions sent by the DRAM.